 Biochemical Networks and Cellular Decision Making:

 My lab is also interested in the dynamical properties of biological networks.
 Given a set of interacting genes and their various regulatory interactions, can one model the temporal behaviour of the entire network and make predictions about its function.
 In particular, how do physical constraints influence the types of biochemical calculations that bacteria need to perform in order to carry out the tasks that they need to perform in order to survive.
-Recently we have developed a model for the network which regulates the circadian rhythms in photosynthetic bacteria.
-We are now working on a model for the cell cycle in the asymmetrically dividing bacteria Caulobacter Crescentus.

 List of publications

 PHYS-347: Introduction to Biophysics